syedrazaaftab/IET-Emergence/computational-testbed/README.md

 The microscopic dynamics and complexity functional used in this work build on the computational testbed developed in the companion paper [Aftab, 2026b], available at https://github.com/syedrazaaftab/IET-Emergence/tree/computational-v1/computational-testbed.

-The microscopic dynamics and complexity functional used in this work build on the computational testbed developed in the companion paper [Aftab, 2026b], available at https://github.com/syedrazaaftab/IET-Emergence/tree/computational-v1/computational-testbed.